MaximHelio/MaximHelio.github.io/index.md

 ## 👋 Introduction

 I’m originally from [**Gwangju, South Korea**](https://en.wikipedia.org/wiki/Gwangju).
 After majoring in Chemistry, Nanoscience, and Computer Engineering, I worked as a [software developer](https://www.linkedin.com/in/haejung-koh/) for three years.
-Currently, I am based in the **U.S.**, where I focus on advancing classical–quantum simulation and introducing machine learning approaches for scientific computing.
+Currently, I am based in the **U.S.**, where I focus on enhancing the classical simulation and introducing machine learning approaches for scientific computing.
 Beyond research, I'm really into the Aerospace industry ✈️ (but not quite upto Cosmology).
 My life motto is *Quantity leads to quality.*
 In my free time, I enjoy: